adsrmk/vitepress-latest/docs/en/reference/lcp.md

-# The Developer's Guide to LCP and FCP: Building Immersive Web Experiences
+# LCP and FCP

-The modern web is defined by speed and responsiveness.
-For web developers, this means moving beyond simple page load times to focus on **user-centric performance metrics**.
-At the heart of this philosophy are the Core Web Vitals, a set of metrics that quantify the user experience of a page.
-Among the most critical are **First Contentful Paint (FCP)** and **Largest Contentful Paint (LCP)**, which together define the perceived loading speed of a website.
-Understanding and optimizing these two metrics is essential for delivering an immersive and engaging experience.

-## First Contentful Paint (FCP): The First Impression

-**First Contentful Paint (FCP)** is the moment the user first sees *any* part of the page's content on the screen [2].
+**First Contentful Paint (FCP)** is the moment the user first sees *any* part of the page's content on the screen.
 This is the critical first impression, the point at which the user's screen transitions from a blank white page to something that confirms the page is loading.

 FCP measures the time until the browser renders the first piece of content, which can be text, an image, a Scalable Vector Graphic (SVG), or a non-white canvas element.
 A fast FCP reassures the user that the process is underway, reducing the likelihood of them abandoning the page.